• ADM South Australian Defence Summit

 Kirsten Bernhardt, Investment Manager, South Australia Venture Capital Fund

-13:00 Lunch
+13:00 Networking and Lunch break

 14:00 Case study: Working with ILaunch Trailblazer to commercialise two disruptive space energy technologies